owncloud-archive/documentation/user_manual/files/deletedfiles.rst

 ------

 Deleted files are not counted against your storage quota.
-Only files that originate with users count against their quotas, and not files shared with them that originate from other users.
+Only files that originate with users count against their quotas, not files shared with them that originate from other users.
 (See :doc:`quota` to learn more about quotas.)

 What Happens When Shared Files Are Deleted
 ------------------------------------------

-Deleting files gets a little complicated when they are shared files, and when you delete a shared file it may not delete copies held by other users, as this scenario illustrates:
+Deleting files gets a little complicated when they are shared files, as this scenario illustrates:

 1. User1 shares a folder "test" with User2 and User3